IMU Sensor Fusion

 Try rotating the Puck on more axes.

-Check the label above the rigid body asset in the Viewport to see if it is collecting alignment samples.
+Check the label above the rigid body asset to see if it is collecting alignment samples.
 If the number of samples does not increase as you rotate the tracker, the optical data may not be reliable enough to calculate an alignment.

 Unpair the IMU and complete the pairing and alignment process again.